sigmanauts/docs/Projects/Sigmanauts Project Tracker.md

+# I have decided to abandon this idea!
+I will put more effor into sig updates instead.
+I dont think anyone would use this :)

 # Sigmanauts Project Tracker

 This document tracks all ongoing projects, the individuals involved, their contact information, and specific needs for each project.
 The goal is to provide a clear overview of current work and to facilitate collaboration.